grant-olson/fpga9685/README.md

 Todo:

-* `MODE1` options:
-    * `RESTART` I don't understand the behavior based on the datasheet description.
-Need to test on a real PCA9685 to understand the specified behavior.
 * **Power-On Reset** the real PCA9685 has hardware that forces a reset on power on, so the user doesn't need to manually deal with a reset pin.